Six Characteristics of Mental Toughness for Athletes

 If we believe that mental toughness is a gift you’re born with, then we must make it seem as if we were luckily enough to receive it.
 In my own life, this resulted in hiding any signs of anxiety or depression, especially around my coaches and teammates.

-The truth is, mental toughness, as with physical toughness, must be cultivated.
-Through repeated efforts, we can build this skill.
+The truth is, mental toughness for athletes, as with physical toughness, must be cultivated.
+Through repeated efforts, the skill can be built.
 Yes, some people are naturally gifted in certain areas, but that doesn’t mean you can’t get to that level.

 There’s a quote I love which is attributed to a high school coach named Tim Notke.
 He states, “Hard work beats talent when talent doesn’t work hard.”
 Remember that the next time you think you can’t be mentally tough since you feel you weren’t born with a tough mind.